-FY 2018 funding is not included.
+New funding is not required in FY 2019.

-In addition to communications efficiencies and compliance with state mandates, transitioning the current legacy phone systems in Fire and Police stations to the County's enterprise platform with contemporary voice and phone technologies will provide the County substantial savings in recurring maintenance and operational expenses.
-Once fully transitioned to the enterprise platform, the County will realize an estimated \$35,000 savings in annual maintenance, and \$107,000 in annual operating expenditures.
-Also station equipment will fall under the terms and conditions of the enterprise contract which provides for a two hour response time for voice service calls.
-Streamlining the voice architecture, improving internal communications, increasing staff productivity, reducing recurring costs, and maintaining serviceability of equipment are all priorities of this project and will provide significant return on investment to Fairfax County.
+In addition to communications efficiencies and compliance with state mandates, transitioning the current legacy phone systems in Fire and Police stations to the County's enterprise platform with contemporary voice and phone technologies provides the County substantial savings in recurring maintenance and operational expenses.
+Also station equipment now fall under the terms and conditions of the enterprise contract which provides for a two hour response time for voice service calls.
+Streamlining the voice architecture, improving internal communications, increasing staff productivity, reducing recurring costs, and maintaining serviceability of equipment are all priorities of this project and provide significant return on investment to Fairfax County.